 Currently, these experts are working on a number of preclinical and clinical studies for sarcomas, and the OSUCCC – James, in conjunction with the OSU Wexner Medical Center and Nationwide Children’s Hospital, is one of the most heavily funded sarcoma research centers in the country, per National Institute of Health standards.

 The OSUCCC – James has more than 500 open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
 In fact, patients have access to more of this nation’s leading-edge, targeted treatments and cancer clinical trials than at most other hospitals in America.
-Additionally, the OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials on novel anticancer drugs.
+Additionally, the OSUCCC – James is one of only a few U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials on novel anticancer drugs.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments and the infrastructure to interpret and track treatment results.

 The OSUCCC – James and Ohio State also have nearly 300 cancer research scientists dedicated to understanding what makes each patient’s cancer grow, spread, or reoccur.
 And because of the OSUCCC – James’ NCI phase I and phase II approvals, these experts can move research discoveries into clinical trials and get them to patients sooner, which can mean improved outcomes, faster responses and fewer side effects.

 If you’ve been diagnosed with Kaposi sarcoma, would like a second opinion or would like to speak with a sarcoma specialist, please call The James Line at 800-293-5066 or 614-293-5066 to make an appointment.